kuzzleio/kuzzle/doc/2/guides/introduction/2-general-purpose-backend/index.md

  - [Event System](/core/2/guides/develop-on-kuzzle/3-event-system)
  - [External Plugin](/core/2/guides/develop-on-kuzzle/4-external-plugins)

-All the developed functionalities will **benefit from the advantages of Kuzzle API** such as multi-authentication, rights management, standard request and response format, cluster scalability, anti-dos protection, etc.
+Everything you will build upon your application will **benefit from the advantages of Kuzzle API** such as multi-authentication, rights management, standard request and response format, cluster scalability, anti-dos protection, etc.

 ## Embrace Typescript